Top 10 Things To Consider Before Renovating Your Kitchen

 3. Be inspired by timeless trends

-The latest interior design trends are constantly evolving so the last thing you want is for your finished renovation to become immediately out-dated.
+The latest interior design trends are constantly evolving so the last thing you want is for your finished renovation to become immediately outdated.
 Magazines are still a great medium to collect ideas, track styles and see what new products are available.
-Web sites like Pinterest are also another great way to discover and save ideas, but don't be fooled by fads either - for a renovation that will keep its modern look for years to come, flick through old magazines and articles to discover design elements which have withstood the test of time.
+Apps like Instagram and Pinterest are also another great way to discover and save ideas, but don't be fooled by fads either - for a renovation that will keep its modern look for years to come, flick through old magazines and articles to discover design elements which have withstood the test of time.

 4. It's all in the details

-When renovating a kitchen or bathroom, it's all too easy to overlook the small details or leave it up to the tradesmen to decide.
-Often the beauty of a new space is in the details, so make sure you consider styling elements such as splashback choice, undermount or top mount sinks, draining solutions, soft-close hinges and edge detail selection to create a space which is truly your own.
-A Caesarstone kick panel on an island bench or breakfast bar is a more robust alternative to timber or painted surfaces which looks great and will stand the test of time and use.
+When renovating a kitchen or bathroom, it's all too easy to overlook the small details or leave it up to the designer or contractor to decide.
+Often, the beauty of a new space is in the details, so make sure you consider styling elements such as backsplash choice, undermount or top mount sinks, draining solutions, soft-close hinges and edge detail selection to create a space which is truly your own.

 5. Design your space around your appliances

-It's important to research your choice of appliances such as oven and cooktop, fridge, dishwasher and microwave as their dimensions will play a vital role in the overall layout and finish of the kitchen.
+It's important to research your choice of appliances such as oven and stovetop, fridge, dishwasher, and microwave, as their dimensions will play a vital role in the overall layout and finish of the kitchen.
 Be sure to allow for just the right amount of space to avoid unsightly gaps around appliances and to avoid disappointment when your new fridge doesn't quite fit in its spot.
 For a more seamless look, integrated appliances such as a coffee maker can really add that professional touch to your kitchen.

 7. Be prepared for the long haul

-Even a best case scenario time frame for a complete kitchen renovation is around four to six weeks, in which case you still need to be prepared for significant downtime without a kitchen.
-Set aside a space in another part of your home to keep your fridge running and be prepared to use your bathroom and laundry sinks more often to do the dishes.
-If you are renovating during the warmer months, an outdoor BBQ is the ideal alternative to a cooktop.
+Even a best-case scenario time frame for a complete kitchen renovation is around four to six weeks, in which case you still need to be prepared for significant downtime without a kitchen.
+The best way to go around this is to order in food or do take-aways so that you don’t have to deal with washing the dishes in the bathroom sinks.
+But if cooking is a must, an outdoor BBQ is the ideal alternative to a cooktop.

 8. Timing is everything